 Ron Layton — the founder of Light Years Intellectual Property, a Washington, DC-based nonprofit organization that pioneers public interest intellectual property issues, and has been working in partnership with the Maasai for almost ten years — believes that the Maasai have strong rights in their name and prints.
 Having spent his career advising developing world organizations on copyrights, patents, and trademarks, Layton says that the Maasai are “almost certainly [one of] the biggest cultural brands in the world,” a titles that comes with protectable branding that he estimates could bring in more than $10 million per year in licensing fees.

 Layton told the Financial Times early this year, “If someone were using Taylor Swift’s name or image [to sell products], she would ask for at least 5 percent [of the retail sales] and she would get it.”
 The same should be true for brands that want to use the Maasai’s valuable intellectual property, including its name.
 However, unlike Taylor Swift’s name or Burberry’s checkered pattern (which beauty giant Coty paid $225 million last year for the right to use on beauty products), the Maasai’s name and print have long been treated as free-to-use.
 That stops now.

 Isaac Ole Tialolo, the chairman of the Initiative, says that “respect is [their] most important goal,” and they are steadfastly working to get multinational corporations to recognize their proprietary prints and trademark rights.
 This includes paying to license the marks in much the same way as companies are willing — and expected — to pay to use others’ intellectual property rights.

-With the help of Layton, the Maasai struck their first deal this year.
+With the help of Layton, the Maasai struck their first deal last year.
 Koy Clothing, a United Kingdom-based retail company, agreed to pay a license to the Maasai for garments that make use of Maasai-inspired patterns.
 The Maasai are determined to ensure that this is the first deal of many.